nlenno1/moviewiki-ms3/README.md

 ![Colour Scheme Diagram](readme_assets/colors_diagram.png)

 All navigational sections have a black (#111111) background with the contrasting yellow/gold (#FFCA18) nav links.
 Mobile devices use a hamburger-menu-naigation button to access the side navbar.
-The sidenav is positioned on the right, to make it more accessable to mobile users using one hand.
+The sidenav is positioned on the right, to make it more accessible to mobile users using one hand.

 [Sidenav Image](readme_assets/sidenav_image.png)